tradle/why-hypercore/FAQ.md

 - establish a [Video chat session over WebRTC](https://twitter.com/pfrazee/status/1248744869419458561), which otherwise needs a [STUN server](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server).
 Peersockets module adds convenience and efficiency for [talking to peers on a swarm topic](https://github.com/andrewosh/peersockets).

 - connect to peers sitting behind home routers, which otherwise can't connect to each other.
 (Hyperswarm's here is so called NAT hole punching).
-Keep in mind this does not work on mobiles, and requires a proxy.
+Keep in mind this does not work on mobiles (and behind some corporate firewalls), and requires a proxy (e.g. This post says [30% of P2P connections need TURN proxy](https://www.callstats.io/blog/2017/10/26/webrtc-product-turn-server)).
 Our idea is to use not a public server, but a Personal Cloud as such a proxy, to avoid loss of privacy.

+- DNS replacement.
+E.g. client app needs to find a server.
+Router / balancer needs to find a particular server.

 - Server-less Contact Tracing on DHT.
 See this idea described in detail [in this paper](https://eprint.iacr.org/2020/398.pdf).